ark-lang/ark/README.md

 <h1 align="center"><a href="http://ark-lang.org">The Ark Programming Language</a></h1>

 ## Notice
+**For the final time, we've changed our name.
+We're the *Ark* programming language now.
+We had to get rid of Alloy due to some complications, and finalized on Ark.
+The entire discussion (which is rather long for a name change) can be found on [issue #195](https://github.com/ark-lang/ark/issues/195).

+## Notice 2
-We're currently porting the backend from C to LLVM, this may take a while and things will be broken.
+We're also currently porting the backend from C to LLVM, this may take a while and things will be broken.
 If you want to checkout the progress, have a look at [issue #345](https://github.com/ark-lang/ark/issues/345).
-We're also looking to change our name, so if you have any suggestions you would like to make, please head over to [issue #195](https://github.com/ark-lang/ark/issues/195) and do so.

 ## Resources